carloskafka/amedigital-desafio-tecnico/README.md

-# Reactive Rest APIs with Spring WebFlux and DynamoDB Async
+# Two Rest API's, one with Spring WebFlux and another with Spring Web and MySQL

 # Getting Started